-What are the Different Types of Welding Methods and What They are Used fo
+What Are the Different Types of Welding Methods and What They Are Used For?

 MIG Welding – Gas Metal Arc (GMAW)

 Gas Metal Arc Welding is a traditional form of welding developed in the 1940s.
 Gas Metal Arc Welding uses a metal inert gas supply, machine-fed wire rod, contact tube, and gas nozzle to weld the wire rod feed to the base metal.
 Various industries use this process of welding, such as manufacturing.

 Gas Metal Arc Welding works by feeding a consumable wire electrode through a gun.
 An electrical arc is produced between the wire and the base metal, which melts moth materials and creates a seal.
 Shielding gas is fed through the process to protect the seal from contamination

 Stick – Shielded Metal Arc Welding (SMAW)

 Shielded Metal Arc Welding is also known as Manual Metal Arc Welding; this form of welding is one of the oldest, originating in the 1800s.
 One of the most recognisable welding types, shielded metal arc welding, is a stick welding process that uses a current and a consumable electrode to weld metal together.

 The consumable electrode is protected by a cover if it melts; the cover prevents oxygen and atmospheric gases from entering the weld area and contaminating it.
 This form of welding is extremely versatile and simple; it is used in industries around the world for metal fabrication.